pytorch/ao/torchao/sparsity/prototype/superblock/README.md

   ```
   pip3 install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cu121
   ```
-  We ran our experiments with torch==2.6.0.dev20240924+cu124
+  We ran our experiments with torch==2.6.0.dev20240924+cu121

 ## Benchmarking

 For all our benchmarking results, you can run `benchmark.sh`.
 This will run benchmarks with random weights, only testing speedup.

-These benchmarks were run on a NVIDIA-A10080GB:
+These benchmarks were run on a NVIDIA-A10080GB, with cuSPARSELt v0.5.2.